kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

 An alternative for `kubebuilder` is the [`Operator-SDK`](https://github.com/operator-framework/operator-sdk) from `Red Hat`. `Operator-SDK` has similar features to the `kubebuilder`, with some additions like the integration of [`operatorhub`](https://operatorhub.io/).
 We decided against it because such features aren't needed for our purpose, and because it isn't an upstream project of Kubernetes.

 To have a simple API, one `CRD` for Fluent Bit configuration is created.
-This CRD has a field which holds the status of the CR, called `Status`, as well as a struct of the type `LoggingConfigurationSpec`, called `Spec`, holding a list of configuration sections, called `Sections`.
-Each `Section` determines the type of the configuration (`FILTER` or `OUTPUT`) and holds a list for configuration entries, called `Entries`.
-Each `Entry` has three values: The `Name`, determining the key for the value, the `Value`, and the `SecretValue`.
-Either the `Value` or the `SecretValue` should be used by the users for the `Name`: If a `Secret` must be stated, for example, for an API key, then a name, the namespace of the key, and the key itself must be stated.
-If no `Secret` is needed for a `Name`, then `Value` should be chosen.
+This CRD has a field that holds the status of the CR, called `Status`, as well as a struct of the type `LoggingConfigurationSpec`, called `Spec`, holding a list of configuration sections, called `Sections`.
+Each `Section` has a `content` attribute that holds a raw Fluent Bit configuration section.
+A `Section` can have optional `Files` and an `Environment`. `Files` are mounted into the Fluent Bit pods and can be referenced in configurations, for example, in Lua filters.
+The environment is a list of Kubernetes secret references.

 Using this structure supports the full Fluent Bit syntax without needing to maintain new features of various plugins.
 Furthermore, the users get a clear overview of their sequence of applied filters and outputs.
 Using the Kyma documentation, we could also lead the users to think more in a way of pipelines, in such that they create one CR for each Fluent Bit pipeline.